davidpallmann/hashnode-backups/cl6tcutwh0eokfdnvd9bp95nr.md

 dotnet run -- search "367 Wildwood Rd, Ronkonkoma, NY"
 ```

     If you used a specific address, you'll get just one result.
 If you get no results, check for accuracy and spelling.
-If you multiple results, your address wasn't specific enough.
+If you see multiple results, your address wasn't specific enough.

     ![dotnet-run-search-address.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660419415904/tDdrbBEaW.png align="left")